Jaredeco/Astra-Stock-API-Django/README.md

   - `GET /users/`: Retrieve a list of all users.
 (Admin privileges required)

 - **Portfolio Analysis Endpoint:**
-  - `GET /portfolio/analyze/`: Analyze the investment portfolio of the authenticated user.
+  - `GET /portfolio/`: Analyze the investment portfolio of the authenticated user.
+(User authentication required)
+  - `GET /portfolio/bonds/`: Retrieve a list of all bonds in portfolio of the authenticated user.
+(User authentication required)
+  - `GET /portfolio/investments/`: Retrieve a list of all investments in portfolio of the authenticated user.
 (User authentication required)

 - **Investments Endpoints:**
   - `POST /investment/`: Purchase a bond by providing the username, bond ISIN, and volume.
 (User authentication required)